California Waterblog

 Aquafornia News

-- Denver plans moratorium on new data centersby Jennifer Fergesen on February 24, 2026 at 2:53 pm
+- Meet Sacramento’s data center defenderby Jennifer Fergesen on April 13, 2026 at 1:35 pm